 Below is a selection of scholarships available to Oklahoma state residents.

 Oklahoma’s Promise is a program set up by the Oklahoma Legislature to help students pay for their college education if their parents’ income from taxed and untaxed sources is $55,000 or less at the time the student applies for the program.
 Students must apply during their eighth-, ninth- or 10th-grade year (homeschool students must be age 13, 14 or 15).
-Learn more about Oklahoma’s Promise
+Visit the Oklahoma State Regents site to learn more about Oklahoma’s Promise.

 Students are REQUIRED to notify a TCC Financial Aid Office before the end of the semester about any unpaid Oklahoma’s Promise funds in order to receive their award for that semester.
 Funds will not be back-paid if a student does not notify TCC of any problems with their award before the semester cut-off.
 Oklahoma’s Promise students who graduated High School in 2012 or after are REQUIRED to have a current FAFSA on file for your award to pay.